 She loves taking pictures of the kids in Honduras as she gets so many hugs.

 Chris Dysart – Director

-Chris is a retired business owner and member and past-president of the Harbourside Victoria Rotary Club.
-She has been involved in our projects in Honduras since 2011 and has a keen interest in the Business & Skills Training program and the School Gardens program.
+Chris is a retired business owner and member and past president of the Victoria Harbourside Rotary Club.
+Since 2011 and has a keen interest in the Business & Skills Training program and the School Gardens program.
 She maintains the website, receives donations, prepares the financial statements and issues tax receipts.